How to Use the Budget Tool

 Adding Savings

 In the Weekly View, scroll down to the Savings section (blue header).
-To add a savings contribution:
+To add savings activity:

 Bank Accounts